enricoande/uuv/docs/README.md

 Here you can find up-to-date information on the `uuv` repository.

-First of all, the repository contains software that is used to simulate and control a single ROV in the Matlab/Simulink environment.
+First of all, the repository contains software that is used to simulate and control a single unmanned underwater vehicle (UUV) in the Matlab/Simulink environment.

 # Current status

 The code is not fully functional yet.
 At the moment, the following items have been implemented:
 * Directory in recommended Matlab/Simulink project format;
-* ROV 6DOF dynamics block in Simulink (C S-function), including added mass, damping and hydrostatic forces;
+* UUV 6DOF dynamics block in Simulink (C S-function), including added mass, damping, hydrostatic and centripetal (deactivated for the time being) forces and external current effects;
-* An external current (Matlab/Simulink);
 * A thrust block in Simulink (C S-function) that takes propeller revolutions as input and returns the 6DOF thrust vector;
+* A simple PID controller in surge, heave and yaw;
+* A very basic line of sight guidance system;
+* Very basic trajectory generation and following functions;
 * Plotting and animation functions (Matlab);
 * Preprocessing functions (Matlab), including data from the Minerva ROV used at NTNU.